Bahlul Khan Lodi: Reign

-Bahlul Lodi conquered the Jaunpur Sultanate (Sharqis dynasty) in 1479.
+Bahlul Lodi conquered the Jaunpur Sultanate (Sharqi dynasty) in 1479.

 After ascending to the throne, Bahlul decided to dispose of Hamid Khan.
-His cousin and brother-in-law Malik Mahmud Khan alias Qutb-ud-din Khan (Governor of Samana) imprisoned Hamid Khan.
+His cousin and brother-in-law Malik Mahmud Khan alias Qutb-ud-Din Khan (governor of Samana) imprisoned Hamid Khan.

 In 1479, Sultan Bahlul Khan Lodi defeated and annexed the Jaunpur Sultanate based at Jaunpur.
 He fortified the city of Jaunpur and turned it into a kasbah with several mosques and madrasas.

 Bahlul did much to stop rebellions and uprisings in his territories, and extended his holdings over Jaunpur and upper Uttar Pradesh.
 Just like the previous Delhi Sultans, he kept Delhi the capital of his kingdom.

 In 1486, he appointed his son, Babrak Shah as viceroy of Jaunpur.
 In time, this proved to be problematic, as his second son, Nizam Khan (Sikandar Lodi) was named successor, and a power struggle ensued upon his death in July 1489.

 The site of his grave is disputed.
 The Archeological Survey of India has long designated a building close to the shrine of the noted Sufi saint Nasiruddin Chirag-e-Delhi in a locality that goes by his name, 'Chirag Delhi', as Bahlul Lodi's tomb.
 Other historians argue that the Sheesh Gumbad in the Lodi Gardens is actually to be identified with his tomb.